udede11/Zk-RPC-Node-Automations/Q2/README.md

+Here's the updated README.md with the information about the dummy-blockchain-node.service file:

 # Blockchain Service Monitor

 This repository contains a Python script and associated files for monitoring and managing a blockchain test service.
 The system is designed to automatically restart the service if it fails, log the restart events, and notify the team via Slack.